Reep Daggle: Fictional character biography

 Reep Daggle is from the planet Durla, whose inhabitants, the Durlans, developed shapeshifting abilities to adapt to an environment destroyed by nuclear war.
 He has orange skin, pointed ears and antennae, and has no hair in his usual humanoid form.
 He is the son of Legion financier R. J. Brande, who was trapped in the form of a human after contracting Yorggian fever.
 However, Reep does not learn that Brande is his father for many years due to him and his twin brother Liggt being raised by their aunt Ji.
 Due to being twins, Reep and Liggt are forced to fight to the death, with Reep winning and killing Liggt.

-As Durlans are viewed with suspicion by other species, Reep applies for membership in the Legion to set an positive example.
+As Durlans are viewed with suspicion by other species, Reep applies for membership in the Legion to set a positive example.
 His powers and deductive reasoning make him skilled in espionage, with him becoming the leader of the Legion's Espionage Squad.
 Reep acquires a protoplasmic alien named Proty, who also possesses shapeshifting abilities and becomes a beloved Legion mascot.